RyanCCollins/techrapport.github.io/_posts/2015-10-26-ten-great-tips-for-blogging-in-jekyll.md

 ##4.
 Model View Controller (MVC)

 As a developer, I am always thinking in MVC, even in languages / frameworks where it isn't built into the design necesarily.

+Because you don't have to use a relational database with Jekyll, what I would do for a simple site is use YAML data files for each of the section of a page.
+I do this to seperate the data from the view and I consider the liquid markup that I write in my HTML files to be the view controller.

+Designing your site with MVC in mind is extremely important if you expect your site to grow.
+If I were to port this site to Rails, I could easily install a SQL or other database using the same schema as my YAML data files without too much of a headache.

+I think this flexibility is what makes Jekyll so awesome.
+You can quickly and easily scale your site, upgrade the UI and change storage & hosting if you use good practice when initially ceating your site.

 ###5.
 Lint, lint, lint!